Athena Coustenis

 Athena Coustenis is an astrophysicist specializing in planetology.
-Dr. Coustenis, a French national, is director of research, Centre national de la recherche scientifique (CNRS] French National Center for Scientific Research), at LESIA (Laboratoire d'études spatiales et d'instrumentation en astrophysique), at the Paris Observatory, Meudon.
+Coustenis has both French and Greek nationality and is director of research, Centre national de la recherche scientifique (CNRS] French National Center for Scientific Research), at LIRA (Laboratoire d'instrumentation et de Recherche en astrophysique), at the Paris Observatory, Meudon, France.
 She is involved in several space mission projects for the European Space Agency (ESA) and for NASA.
-Her focus is on gas giant planets Saturn, Jupiter and their moons, and she is considered a foremost expert on Saturn's moon Titan.
+Her research the exploration of the solar system and exoplanets using both space missions and ground-based observatories with a focus on the outer solar system and the moons of the gas giant planets, Saturn and Jupiter.

 Early life and education

-Born in Athens, Kingdom of Greece, in 1961, Athena Coustenis moved to Paris, France, where she received a master's degree in astrophysics and space techniques at the Pierre and Marie Curie University (UPMC), Paris 6, in 1986 and a master's degree in English literature, at the University of Paris III: Sorbonne Nouvelle, in 1987.
+Born in Athens, Greece, Coustenis moved to Paris, France, where she received a Master's degree in astrophysics and space techniques at the Pierre and Marie Curie University (UPMC), Paris 6, in 1986 and a master's degree in English literature, at the University of Paris III: Sorbonne Nouvelle, in 1987.
 Coustenis defended her PhD thesis in astrophysics and space techniques, "Titan's atmosphere from Voyager's infrared observations", at the Pierre and Marie Curie University (UPMC), Paris 7, in 1989, where in 1996 she went on to obtain a Habilitation to Direct Research (HDR).

 Career

 Coustenis worked as senior researcher at DESPA, then at LESIA from 1991 to 2008.
-From 2008 to the present, Athena Coustenis is director of research with CNRS, at LESIA at the Paris Observatory, in Meudon, France.
+From 2008 to the present, Athena Coustenis is director of research with CNRS, first at LESIA and then at LIRA at the Paris Observatory, in Meudon, France.
 She is involved in several high-level committees of scientific societies, associations and institutions.